-At the Heber Springs campus, changes have also been occurring.
+At the Heber Springs campus, changes were also occurring.
 Since January 2002, classes have been held in the John L. Latimer Skills Training Center located on Cleburne Park Road.
 This facility consists of 25,000 square feet of classrooms, science and computer labs, offices, and a welding lab.
 Property for a new campus was purchased (249 acres known as picturesque Sugarloaf Mountain) and construction of a new campus began in spring of 2006.
 The new facility opened in the fall 2007 at 101 River Crest Drive.
 Phase I is approximately 70,000 square feet in two buildings: an Academic Center and a Student Services and Administration Building.
 Technology-related programs, art classes, and adult education classes remain in the Latimer Center but all other classes are held on the new campus.

-With the merger of Foothills Technical Institute with ASU-Beebe, as ASU-Searcy, A Technical Campus of ASU-Beebe, all the physical assets belonging to Foothills Technical Institute were also transferred.
+With the merger of Foothills Technical Institute with ASU-Beebe, all the physical assets belonging to Foothills Technical Institute were also transferred.
 An additional 17 acres of property adjacent to the Searcy campus were recently acquired.
 A master plan for the Searcy campus is currently being developed.

 ASU-Beebe programs at the Little Rock Air Force degree center operate under a Memorandum of Understanding with the Department of Defense, which provides facilities used by the six universities resident at the Jacksonville-Little Rock AFB University Center.
 The new University Center, which opened in January 2011, was a project funded by the US Air Force and the City of Jacksonville, Arkansas.
 The University Center is conveniently located on USAF property located adjacent to Highway 67/167 and accessible to the general public.
-In its first year of operation at the University Center, ASU-Little Rock AFB has enjoyed steady growth in student enrollment, a trend that is expected to continue for the foreseeable future.
+In its first year of operation at the University Center, the LRAFB center has enjoyed steady growth in student enrollment, a trend that is expected to continue for the foreseeable future.